Optimal operating parameters for next-generation xenon gas time projection chambers: Analysis

 The primary track is defined as the track with the largest energy.
 In some cases, the electron may produce high energy delta electrons forking the track into three or more branches.
 In these cases, the primary track and information associated with this is defined as the longest segment from two end-points on the track.

 We extract several variables from the primary track, including its total energy and length.
 One of the most effective variables is the ``blob energy" which integrates the total energy in a sphere of radius $r$ around the track start and end.
 Blob 1 is defined as the blob with the highest energy, with blob 2 being the lowest energy blob.
 This variable is a key marker in identifying an electron stopping in the gas.
-Applying a minimum threshold to the blob 2 energy can remove a significant number of the gamma and $^{137}$Xe backgrounds as the track start of these single electron-like backgrounds does not produce a distinct blob.
+Applying a minimum threshold to the blob 2 energy can remove a significant number of the gamma and $^{137}$Xe backgrounds as the track start of these single electron-like backgrounds does not generally produce a distinct blob.

-The primary track energy and length are effective at removing events with significant bremsstrahlung and also multi-site interactions, as this reduces the overall primary track energy.
+The primary track energy and length variables are effective at removing events with significant bremsstrahlung and also multi-site interactions, as this reduces the overall primary track energy.
 It is effective to employ a single track cut to remove these multi-site events; however, this work opts to use the primary track information.
 This is because at 1 bar the single track cut leads to a 54\% signal efficiency loss when applied to the no diffusion and 5\% CO$_2$ samples and this results in a final efficiency below 25\%.
 This is due to a higher efficiency of tagging separated deposits near the track from bremsstrahlung.
 A separate analysis optimization was done for 5-25 bar employing a single track cut, and no significant difference in the overall performance was found using either method.

+The analysis is most efficient in selecting signal events when the energy difference between the two emitted electrons is smaller than 60-70\%.
+Furthermore, selection in drift distance is mostly flat for the 5\% CO$_2$ sample, while it exhibits a higher selection bias towards low drift distance for the 10\% helium sample where track clarity is highest.

-The overall selection is optimized such that the final signal efficiency is about 25\% for all pressures and diffusions considered so they can be consistently compared.
-This final efficiency includes the containment efficiency and an assumed energy resolution of 0.75\% with an asymmetric cut with 18\% relative efficiency loss corresponding to an ROI of 2.451--2.476 MeV.
+The overall selection process is optimized such that the final signal efficiency is required to be about 25\% for all pressures and diffusions considered, so that they may be consistently compared.
+This final efficiency includes the containment efficiency and an assumed energy resolution of 0.75\% with an asymmetric cut with 18\% relative efficiency loss.
+At this efficiency, a 1-tonne $^{136}$Xe detector would yield approximately 1 signal count/yr while allowing for a suitable reduction in the background acceptance.
+This choice allows us to maintain a consistent comparison with varying gas density; however, other choices of final efficiency are also suitable depending on the desired signal to background ratio.